 Always keeping your guitar maintained and in top notch conditions has nothing but benefits to it.
 Here are a few of the best guitar maintenance tips, but before that, lets start with some benefits of staying on top of your guitar maintenance using the tips below:

-- The guitar will be much easier to play (for example – you can lower the strings distance from the fretboard) and will not hinder your musical improvement.
+- The guitar will be much easier to play (for example – a setup can lower the distance between the strings and the fretboard which results in increased playability) and will not hinder your musical improvement.

-- The guitar’s sound will be equal to a well higher priced guitars and even BETTER.
-High quality fresh strings by themselves make an impeccable difference and just by that you will get a tremendous benefit to your sound.
+- The guitar’s sound will be equal to well higher priced guitars and even BETTER.
+High-quality fresh strings by themselves make an impeccable difference and just by that you will get a tremendous benefit to your sound.

-- Your will to play the guitar and to practice will be higher and therefore you will improve faster on the guitar.
+- Your will to play the guitar and to practice will be higher and therefore you will improve faster on the guitar and enjoy more play time.

 - Your guitar will last for many years while only getting better (solid body guitars sound better with age) and holding most of its value.